nikosfanou/cs457_crypto/README.md

 make feistel --> To run crypto with feistel cipher and the default stream files.

-##BRIEF DESCRIPTION OF HOW THE ALGORITHMS WORK:
+## BRIEF DESCRIPTION OF HOW THE ALGORITHMS WORK

 One time pad: